IBM-Cloud/ansible-collection-ibm/docs/ibm_is_dedicated_host_group.rst

 Parameters
 ----------

+  family (True, str, None)
+    (Required for new resource) The dedicated host profile family for hosts in this group.

   class_ (True, str, None)
     (Required for new resource) The dedicated host profile class for hosts in this group.

-  family (True, str, None)
-    (Required for new resource) The dedicated host profile family for hosts in this group.

-  name (False, str, None)
-    The unique user-defined name for this dedicated host group.
-If unspecified, the name will be a hyphenated list of randomly-selected words.

   resource_group (False, str, None)